icebob/fastest-validator/README.md

 ```

 ### Fast method
-In this case, first step is to compile the schema to a compiled "checker" function.
-If you would like to validate your object, just call this function with your object.
+In this case, the first step is to compile the schema to a compiled "checker" function.
+After it if you would like to validate your object, just call this "checker" function with your object.
 > This method is ~10x faster than "simple method".

 ```js